A Quantum Linear Systems Pathway for Solving Differential Equations: Block Encoding of Sparse Matrices

-The MCX gates realizing this mapping correspond to the operator $\text{P}_{\text{L}}$, illustrated in \cref{fig:A5_Permutation}.
-The complete block-encoding circuit for the Carleman-linearized matrix is shown in \cref{fig:5a_Burgers}, and this circuit is embedded within the QSVT framework (\cref{fig:2_QSVT}) to solve the Burgers’ equation described in \cref{sec:Burgers_equation}.
+The MCX gates corresponding to the mapping in \cref{eq:left_permute_mapping} is illustrated in \cref{fig:A5_Permutation}.
+The complete block-encoding circuit for the Carleman-linearized matrix is shown in \cref{fig:A3_Block_Encode}, and this circuit is embedded within the QSVT framework (\cref{fig:2_QSVT}) to solve the Burgers’ equation described in \cref{sec:Burgers_equation}.